Netests/netests/README.md

     neighbor_port: Eth1/7
 ```

-The script will connect on each device and retrieve BGP sessions informations and campre them with the data define in ``verity/bgp.yml``.
+The script will connect on each device and retrieve LLDP sessions informations and campre them with the data define in ``verity/lldp.yml``.

 If the informations are the same the tests is OK :smile: